 Rather than being bred up from Araucanas, all varieties of Ameraucana derive from Easter Egger™ chickens.
 They originated with four breeders in the Midwest of the United States.

 At Cackle Hatchery® we breed our white Ameraucanas to produce eggs with blue shells.
 However, a small percentage of their eggs will be some shade of light green.
+For a list of the best blue egg layers visit Cackle Hatchery’s Best Blue Egg Layers Blog.

 Inherent to the Ameraucana breed is a genetic beak issue.
 One out of 100 chicks may have cross beak in some degree of severity.
 Cross beak is the same condition as scissor beak.
 In this condition the top and bottom beak do not align.
 And it normally gets worse as the chick grows.
 You can find more information about this issue on our Cackle Hatchery blog.
 Numerous articles about cross beak are also on the internet.